Animal physiotherapists help animals that have undergone medical and surgical treatment to recover through a process of rehabilitation

 Career prospects

 Your career prospects and progression will depend largely on your own choices.
-Through CPD training you may choose to further specialise in one field of animal physiotherapy, such as neurorehabilitation or myotherapy.
+Through CPD training you may choose to further specialise in a specific field of animal physiotherapy, such as neurorehabilitation or myotherapy.
 Once you have acquired sufficient practical and research experience in your chosen field you may wish to work as a lecturer or a consultant.

 A good way to develop your professional networks and additional transferable skills is through active participation in your professional bodies, where, depending on your organisation, you may choose to take on additional responsibilities, from membership of a committee to more senior leadership roles.